better-labs/betteroms/docs/design-betteroms-v1.md

 - Fill immediately if executable, otherwise remain open

 **SELL order validation**:
-- Query executions table for existing position in market+outcome
+- Query executions table for existing position for the marketTokenId
 - Error if no position exists (Phase 1 does not support short positions)

 **Slippage model (Phase 1)**: